-It is mandatory for the businesses that fall within the scope of Economic Substance Regulations in the United Arab Emirates to undergo the Economic Substance Test.
-In order to meet the requirements of Economic Substance Test the Licensees need to show they have conducted Core Income Generating Activities, carried out sufficient board meetings, and have number of full-time qualified employees and assets to carry out the respective Relevant Activity.
-However, when it comes to demonstrate the High Risk IP Business, the Licensees need to face a higher and stricter level of requirements to undergo their determination.
-The High Risk IP Business has an increased risk of failing the Economic Substance Test and due to which they have to pay hefty penalties
+It is mandatory for businesses that fall within the scope of Economic Substance Regulations in the United Arab Emirates to undergo the Economic Substance Test.
+In order to meet the requirements of the Economic Substance Test the Licensees need to show they have conducted Core Income Generating Activities, carried out sufficient board meetings, and have the number of full-time qualified employees and assets to carry out the respective Relevant Activity.
+However, when it comes to demonstrating the High-Risk IP Business, the Licensees need to face a higher and stricter level of requirements to undergo their determination.
+The High-Risk IP Business has an increased risk of failing the Economic Substance Test and due to this they have to pay hefty penalties

-Under Economic Substance Regulations a Licensee or Exempted Licensee who carries on an Intellectual Property Business, should also consider if it is a High Risk IP Licensee in order to meet the Economic Substance Test.
-ESR under Article 1 of Ministerial Decision 57 of 2020 explains how High Risk IP Licensee meet Economic Substance Test in UAE.
+Under Economic Substance Regulations a Licensee or Exempted Licensee who carries on an Intellectual Property Business should also consider if it is a High-Risk IP Licensee in order to meet the Economic Substance Test.
+ESR under Article 1 of Ministerial Decision 57 of 2020 explains how High-Risk IP Licensee meets Economic Substance Test in UAE.

 In accordance with ESR in UAE a Licensee who carries on an Intellectual Property Business, and follows the underlying Economic Substance Requirements meets the Economic Substance Test: